 Get set up.

 • Get ready.
-Line up your glasses so each taster has one glass for every oil you’re sampling.
-Professionals often use dark-colored blue glass so they’re not influenced by the color of the oil, as the color doesn’t actually tell you anything about the oil’s taste or quality.
+Line up glasses so each taster has one glass per oil.
+Place sliced apples on plates or bowls between each oil to act as a palate cleanser.
+Professionals often use dark-colored blue glass so they’re not influenced by the color of the oil, as the color doesn’t actually tell you anything about taste or quality.
 Small wine glasses or chatos (Spanish wine glasses) also work well, they just need to be large enough to swirl.
+A close up of 4 bottles of various olive oils from The Mediterranean Dish behind 3 glasses of olive oil, a loaf of crusty bread and apple slices on a plate.

 • Track the oils.
 If you’re doing a blind tasting, give each glass a number that corresponds to an oil (glass pens or erasable markers work well for this, but sticky notes or torn pieces of paper are just fine too!).
 Optionally, grab notepads and pens so people can take notes.
 In a professional tasting (be it wine, coffee, whiskey, or chocolate) talking about your tasting notes is rather taboo, as it can interfere with others’ genuine experience.
 But I think chit-chatting about the tastes is half the fun, so it’s up to you!